nickjackolaisen/BusinessInitiaitive/_posts/statistics/partnership stats/2023-08-03-partnerships_in_modern_business.md

         display: flex; /* Aligns the buttons in a row */
         justify-content: space-between; /* Distributes space evenly between buttons */
         gap: 10px; /* Adds space between each button */
-        flex-wrap: nowrap; /* Prevents buttons from wrapping to the next line */ }
+        flex-wrap: wrap; /* Allows buttons to wrap to the next line if needed */ }

     .main-button {